intech-iiot/plumber/README.md

 # Plumber
 Plumber is a CLI tool that provides the plumbing necessary for CD/CI pipelines.
 It allows you to execute shell scripts that you define only when certain conditions are fulfilled.
 These conditions can include detected changes at a user defined git path.
-The tool also creates checkpoints when it runs your scripts and changes something and only checks for the validity of the conditions between subsequent checkpoints.
+The tool also creates checkpoints when it runs your scripts and changes something, and only checks for the validity of the conditions between subsequent checkpoints.
 The checkpoints can be stored on either a git repo or a kubernetes configmap.

 ## Quickstart